 She continued, “There really is no downside here.
 Merchant-funded rewards very effectively and cost efficiently generate enthusiasm for your card products and brand while spreading goodwill throughout the entire credit union community.”

-The post Winning the Loyalty Game: The Value of Merchant-Funded Rewards appeared first on Insight Vault.
+The original article Winning the Loyalty Game: The Value of Merchant-Funded Rewards can be found on Insight Vault.